Improve Access to Justice via ODR

 About Matterhorn

-Courts, mediation centers, and government agencies use Matterhorn online dispute resolution (ODR).
+Courts, mediation centers, lawyers, municipalities, bar associations and and government agencies use Matterhorn online justice platform.

 Matterhorn serves small to large districts, urban to rural communities, and decentralized to unified systems.
 The platform can match or streamline on your existing process and connects in a lightweight way with your other systems.